The behavioural data behind autonomous protection.

 Overview

-Our research combines data from multiple reputable sources including law enforcement agencies, child safety organizations, sports governing bodies, and academic studies to present a clear picture of online risks faced by vulnerable populations.
-We examine online abuse targeting professional athletes and public figures, alongside the alarming rise in online grooming and sextortion cases affecting children.
-These findings highlight the urgent need for better protection measures across all demographics.
+Our research combines data from multiple reputable sources — law enforcement agencies, child safety organisations, sports governing bodies, and academic studies — to present a clear picture of the online risks facing vulnerable populations.
+We examine online abuse targeting professional athletes and public figures alongside the rise in online grooming and sextortion targeting children.
+The findings inform the behavioural patterns the system detects at scale.

 Professional athletes face unprecedented levels of online harassment, with abuse intensifying during major tournaments.
 Research from FIFA, FIFPRO, and World Athletics reveals systemic patterns of discriminatory behavior targeting players based on performance, race, and gender.